|Nutritional Guidelines (per serving)|

 You are probably familiar with latkes, Jewish potato pancakes.
 Most cultures have some version of potato cakes.
 These traditional Irish boxty potato cakes use both fresh potatoes and leftover .
 They make a filling side dish that both children and adults love.
 They are often sprinkled with powdered sugar, but I prefer them with a dab of butter.
 Check out my notes below for variations and tips.

-- When oil is hot, drop potato batter by the heaping tablespoon (about 2-1/2 to 3 inches in diameter) into the hot pan, and slightly flatten each round.
+When oil is hot, drop potato batter by the heaping tablespoon (about 2 1/2 to 3 inches in diameter) into the hot pan, and slightly flatten each round.
+Do this in batches.

 - Be sure to fine-grate the potatoes.
 If grate is too thick, the potatoes will not cook through.